onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 96:13
 talking to you
 96:16
-tape script 5 point 13 talking about you
+tapescript 5 point 13 talking about you
 96:21
 1 where did you grow up do you still
 96:26